ibm-cloud-docs/ContinuousDelivery/delivery_pipeline_integration.md

 1. Click **Create Integration** to add the {{site.data.keyword.deliverypipeline}} to your toolchain.
 1. Click **{{site.data.keyword.deliverypipeline}}** to view the pipeline and configure it.
 To learn the basics of configuring a pipeline, see [Building and deploying pipelines](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_build_deploy).

-  If you want the pipeline to automatically run when a commit is pushed to your GitHub, {{site.data.keyword.ghe_short}}, or Git repository (repo), follow these steps:
+  If you want the pipeline to automatically run when a commit is pushed to your GitHub or Git repository (repo), follow these steps:

    a.
-Configure GitHub, {{site.data.keyword.ghe_short}}, or {{site.data.keyword.gitrepos}} for your toolchain before you define the stages for your pipeline.
+Configure GitHub or {{site.data.keyword.gitrepos}} for your toolchain before you define the stages for your pipeline.
 The pipeline stages need the Git URLs for your repos.
-Each pipeline stage can refer to only one of the GitHub, {{site.data.keyword.ghe_short}}, or Git repos that are associated with your toolchain.
+Each pipeline stage can refer to only one of the GitHub or Git repos that are associated with your toolchain.
 For instructions to configure GitHub, see the [GitHub](#github) section.
-For instructions to configure Dedicated {{site.data.keyword.ghe_short}}, see [Getting started with {{site.data.keyword.ghe_long}}](/docs/services/ghededicated?topic=ghededicated-getting-started).
 For instructions to configure {{site.data.keyword.gitrepos}}, see the [{{site.data.keyword.gitrepos}}](#grit) section.

    b.
 Use a webhook.
 Without a webhook, you can run pipelines manually only.
 To use a webhook when you link to a GitHub or {{site.data.keyword.ghe_short}} repo, you need admin privileges.
 To link to a {{site.data.keyword.gitrepos}} repo, you need Master or Owner privileges.

-1. Optional: If you are using a toolchain on {{site.data.keyword.Bluemix_notm}} Public and you want Sauce Labs to run tests on your app, configure the {{site.data.keyword.deliverypipeline}} to add a Sauce Labs test job.
+1. Optional: If you are using a toolchain on {{site.data.keyword.cloud_notm}} Public and you want Sauce Labs to run tests on your app, configure the {{site.data.keyword.deliverypipeline}} to add a Sauce Labs test job.
 For instructions to configure the test job, see the [Configuring a Sauce Labs test job in your pipeline](#config_saucelabs) section.

 ## Configuring a Sauce Labs test job in your pipeline
 {: #config_saucelabs}